Skip to content

 Study, inspired by quarterback Tua Tagovailoa’s brain injury, identifies a new concussion symptom

-Numerous NFL players, including three Eagles, have been lost to concussions this season.
+Numerous NFL players, including four Eagles, have had concussions this season.
 Now, researchers believe they have another way to recognize brain injuries in athletes.

-Miami Dolphins quarterback Tua Tagovailoa's physical response to a Sept.
-25, 2022, concussion led to a new study into a previously overlooked brain injury symptom.
+Miami Dolphins quarterback Tua Tagovailoa's physical response to a concussion on Sept.
+25, 2022, led to a new study into a previously overlooked brain injury symptom.

-Miami Dolphins quarterback Tua Tagovailoa's physical response to a Sept.
-25, 2022, concussion led to a new study into a previously overlooked brain injury symptom.Read moreRebecca Blackwell / AP
+Miami Dolphins quarterback Tua Tagovailoa's physical response to a concussion on Sept.
+25, 2022, led to a new study into a previously overlooked brain injury symptom.Read moreRebecca Blackwell / AP

-Yet nearly each week of the 2024 season has been marred, so far, by the unsettling sight of players suffering concussions, from Miami Dolphins quarterback Tua Tagovailoa to three members of the Philadelphia Eagles — right tackle Lane Johnson, wide receiver DeVonta Smith, and right guard Mekhi Becton.
+Yet nearly each week of the 2024 season has been marred, so far, by the unsettling sight of players suffering concussions, from Miami Dolphins quarterback Tua Tagovailoa to four members of the Eagles — right tackle Lane Johnson, wide receivers DeVonta Smith and Johnny Wilson, and right guard Mekhi Becton.

-The study, published Wednesday in the medical journal Diagnostics, focuses on a specific motion: an athlete shaking his or her head rapidly from side to side, moments after they’ve suffered a head impact or collision, a movement that the researchers refer to as Spontaneous Headshake After a Kinematic Event (SHAAKE).
+The study, published Wednesday in the medical journal Diagnostics, focuses on a specific motion: an athlete shaking their head rapidly from side to side, moments after suffering a head impact or collision, a movement that the researchers refer to as Spontaneous Headshake After a Kinematic Event.

-Researchers surveyed 347 current and former athletes, and found that 69% had exhibited a SHAAKE in the past, with 93% reporting that they had made the head-shaking motion in connection with a diagnosed concussion at least once.
+Researchers surveyed 347 current and former athletes and found that almost 69% had exhibited a SHAAKE in the past, with 93.3% reporting that they had made the head-shaking motion in connection with a diagnosed concussion at least once.

 “From our perspective, it’s sad that this has not been recognized as a concussion sign up until now,” said Daniel Daneshvar, the chief of brain injury rehabilitation at Harvard Medical School, and the study’s senior author.